daily-demos/llm-translator/README.md

 Next, run `python daily-llm.py -l spanish` to start a Spanish translator.

 Finally, open `llm-translator.html?domain=YOURDOMAIN&room=YOURROOM&host=true` in your browser to join as a host.
 In another tab, open `llm-translator.html?domain=YOURDOMAIN&room=YOURROOM` without `host=true` to join in 'audience mode'.

+If you have access to Deepgram's nova-2 model, you can enable it in `daily-llm.py`.
+See the code comments around line 127 for details.